When many people begin to be interested in investing, the assumption is you need a lot of money to get started.

-Of course with less risk, comes less big returns.
+Of course, with less risk comes smaller returns.
 But that’s okay!

 Your online banking options might be the best place for you to start investing with little money first.
 Here are two investment account types you might want to consider:

-The average interest rate for savings accounts is 0.1 percent according to Bankrate.
+The average interest rate for savings accounts is 0.1 percent, according to Bankrate.
 Ouch!
-And during COVID-10 pandemic, you’ve probably seen many banks drop interest rates as well.
+And during the COVID-19 pandemic, you’ve probably seen many banks drop interest rates as well.

 But if you are looking to build your emergency fund or saving for a big purchase but want to collect some interest, a high-yield savings account is the way to go.

-These are typically online-only banks that can offer much higher interest that average banks.
+These are typically online-only banks that can offer much higher interest than average banks.
 Ranges can be close to 1% and even closer to 3%.

 Certificates of Deposit (CDs)

-Another option with banking is investing into a certificate of deposit or a CD.
+Another option with banking is investing in a certificate of deposit or a CD.

-Your money will be locked in for a set period of time, but you can get a fixed rate which will help you see how much money you can expert once your CD reaches the mature date.
+Your money will be locked in for a set period of time, but you can get a fixed rate on your principal which will help you see how much money you can expect once your CD reaches the maturity date (or target date).

-Essentially, you loan the bank a set amount of money and after a period of time, you get that back plus interest.
+Essentially, you loan the bank a set amount of money, and after some time, you get that back plus interest.

-Again, you won’t get returns like you would in the stock market, but there is much less risk involved and doesn’t take a lot of money to get started.
+Again, you won’t get returns as you would in the stock market, but there is much less risk involved, and it doesn’t take a lot of money to get started.
 Typically the lowest you can go is $500-$1,000.

 You can open a CD with CIT Bank, which offers various options for you.
 Learn more and get started here.